Sources and targets#

 The Redis online target is called, in MLRun, RedisNoSqlTarget.
 The functionality of the RedisNoSqlTarget is identical to the NoSqlTarget except for:

-• The RedisNoSqlTarget accepts the path parameter in the form: <redis|rediss>://<host>[:port] For example: rediss://localhost:6379 creates a redis target, where:
+• The RedisNoSqlTarget accepts the path parameter in the form: <redis|rediss>://<host>[:port] For example: rediss://localhost:6379 creates a Redis target, where:

-• The client/server protocol (rediss) is TLS protected (vs. "redis" if no TLS is established)
+• The client/server protocol (rediss) is TLS protected (vs. redis if no TLS is established)

 • The server location is localhost port 6379.